berknology/leetcode-classifier/README.md

         return True
 ```

-**In a coding interview, when asked a Union Find problem and you are not familiar with this algorithm, try other
+**In a coding interview, if you are asked a Union Find problem and you are not familiar with this algorithm, try other
-algorithms such as DFS or BFS, and it is highly likely that you are still able to solve the problem.**
+algorithms such as DFS or BFS, and it is highly likely that you will be still able to solve the problem.**

  ID | Problem Name | Difficulty | Similar problems | Main Idea
 --- | ------------ | ---------- | ---------------- | ----------------------------------------------------------